Estimating Causal Moderation Effects with Randomized Treatments and Non-Randomized Moderators: Defining Causal Moderation

-To illustrate what is at stake in properly estimating causal moderation, in contrast to other types of treatment effect conditionality, consider the following hypothetical experiment.
-Imagine a study where, in order to investigate a potential pathway for increasing local public goods provision in a developing country, researchers run a field experiment that randomly assigns certain towns to a program that provides specialized training to its civil servants.
-The researchers find that the treatment works---the training program improves public goods provision---but also that it appears to have differential effects for different towns.
-Specifically, the researchers suspect that the treatment is more effective in towns that have more civil servants per capita, i.e. towns with higher governmental capacity.
-Deciding how to extend their analysis and interpret their results then depends upon their research goals, and generally speaking, there may be two goals.
+To illustrate what is at stake in investigating causal moderation, in contrast to other types of treatment effect conditionality, consider the following hypothetical experiment.
+Imagine a study where, in order to investigate a potential pathway for increasing local public goods provision ($Y$) across towns (the units of analysis) in a developing country, researchers run a field experiment that draws a sample of towns and then randomly assigns certain towns to a program ($T$) that provides specialized training to its local public officials.
+The researchers find that on average the treatment works---the training program improves public goods provision---but also that it appears to have differential effects for different types of towns.
+Specifically, the researchers suspect that the treatment is more effective in towns that have more officials per capita, i.e. towns with higher governmental capacity ($S$).
+Deciding how to extend their analysis and interpret their results then depends upon the researchers' goals.